akarales/world-currency-converter/UPGRADE_PLAN.md

-# World Currency Converter Upgrade Plan
+# World Currency Converter API (v0.0.1) Upgrade Plan

 This document outlines the planned improvements and upgrades for the Currency Converter service.
 Each section details specific changes, benefits, and implementation examples.